AleoNet/snarkOS/README.md

 Please note to run an Aleo mining node that is **competitive**, the machine will require more than these requirements.

 ### 2.2 Installation

+Before beginning, please ensure your machine has `Rust v1.56+` installed.
+Instructions to [install Rust can be found here.](https://www.rust-lang.org/tools/install)

 Start by cloning the snarkOS Github repository:
 ```